eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

 6. Volto configuration registry
 5. Side-effect imports (such as importing a css or less file)

+- DRY.
+Code that is repeated, and in particular code that is closely situated, is should be a target of this rule.

 ## Storybook

 - Place stories next to components